 “I apologize,” she shouted.
 She tried an esoteric chant in two sacred languages.

-She tried to drive it back to the bridge and seal it away, back to the forest, but the geomantic balances were off—human-made bridge, stone pathway plus forest—and then the lion’s mane grew out into long brambles, and he reached past her and tore down a roof.
+She tried to drive it back to the bridge and seal it away, back to the forest, but the geomantic balances were off—human-made bridge, stone pathway plus forest—and the lion’s mane grew out into long, thorny vines, and he reached past her and tore down a roof.
 Shingles and gutters crashed in the street.

 Asuka saw them and froze.

-Frightened for Funako, Asuka had turned her back on the Wildflower God, who took the opportunity to knock her down, covering her with briars.
-Asuka rolled down the bank into a cloud of pollen that burned her throat and eyes.
+In that second, the Wildflower God knocked her down into the water, covering her with thorn.
+Asuka rolled down into a cloud of pollen that burned her throat and eyes.

-Furious, she ripped them away and splashed water on her face, and just as the burning cleared, she brushed a spell over her eyes.
+Furious, she ripped the vines away and splashed water on her face, brushing a spell over her eyes.
 Her vision pierced the pollen and the dust clouds rising from the smashed riverside dwellings.

 Coughing, Funako dragged herself from the bank—between the God of Wildflowers and his goal—the rice paddies and the fields, their crops.
 The god smashed a window and swayed towards Funako, rearing up.

 Asuka had never fancied herself a seer.
 But in that moment, she saw her life without Funako.
 Without her sister.
 Without late morning breakfasts when Funako stumbled in to detail her night’s romance.
 A life without constantly straightening her sister’s shoes by the door.
 Without makeup lessons.
-A life without rating unfortunate outfits at parties.
 She saw a furious god tearing Funako open by a river, and she saw an empty bedroom.

 Asuka threw herself between the Wildflower God and her sister.